copyright (c) 2022 Juhea Kim

 I learned to read and write twice.
 First, by looking over my seven-year-old sister's shoulder, at age two; then when my family moved to the U.S. and I had to start over from the alphabet at age nine.
 Contrary to the myth that children absorb a new language in a flash, I went to school for almost a year not understanding more than a few sentences a day.
 As English finally started entering my consciousness, I realized that language is power.
 To be able to speak, to understand, to write—that was the basis of agency.

 Once I had two languages at my disposal, I also became fascinated with the distinct, even contradictory values defined by each.
 Beyond power, language is also ethos.
 This was the beginning of my lifelong query: how language determines and defines the human experience.
 Both fiction and nonfiction are ways in which I attempt to answer this question.
 Kafka wrote, "A book must be the axe for the frozen sea within us."
+I also think often of Auden's call for "art that shall teach man to unlearn hatred and learn love."
 To awaken consciousness and conscience is why I'm called to write.

 Through nonfiction, I also explore climate change, sustainability, and conservation.
 Besides literature, nature has been my other lifelong constant.
 I'm an ethical vegan, composting enthusiast, plastic vigilante, nature photographer, and avid hiker.
 I've also spoken as an expert on sustainable entrepreneurship at Princeton University, Saks Fifth Avenue, Athleta, Good Goods, and others.
+While I write in English, I also enjoy reading in Korean and French, and teaching myself new languages.
 In these and other endeavors, I always get help from my office assistants/rescue cats Zeus and Kili (Achilles).
-Most of the year we live in a solar-powered loft in beautiful Portland, Oregon.
+Most of the year we live in a solar-powered home in beautiful Portland, Oregon.